CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 There are various scenarios that can be used.
 It is completely up to you however you want to customize the action.

 * You can require limits of approval or a specific reviewer to proceed with the PR.
-For example: Merge this Pull request if approved by 3 reviewers or Only merge if "@user" approves the PR.
+For example: Merge this Pull request once it is approved by 3 reviewers or Only merge if "@user" approves the PR.

 * You can require approval from a few people to several people.
 For Example: Only merge the PR if @user1, @user2, and @user3 approve OR Merge the PR if @user1, @user1, or @user1 approves.